Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Related Work

-\paragraph{Attacks Against LLMs} The security of single-agent LLM-based environments, such as chatbots, has been well explored in previous work, where multiple instances of security vulnerabilities have been discovered.
+\paragraph{Attacks against LLMs} The security of single-agent LLM-based environments, such as chatbots, has been well explored in previous work, where multiple instances of security vulnerabilities have been discovered.
 Jailbreaks~\citep{zou2023universal, liu2023autodan, wei2023jailbroken} aim to modify a prompt in such a way that it causes the LLM's safeguards to fail, resulting in it responding to instructions it would refuse to follow under regular circumstances.
 Prompt Injection attacks~\citep{perez2022ignore, yu2023assessing} hide malicious instructions in the data used to generate a response, causing the model to disregard the current task and to instead follow a different, potentially malicious, instruction.
-In addition, many benchmarks and datasets have been proposed to enable the evaluation and security training of LLMs against numerous types of malicious behavior~\citep{ji2023beavertails, chao2024jailbreakbench, mazeika2024harmbench}.
+Recent work has additionally investigated the security of tool-using LLM-based agents. \citet{debenedetti2024agentdojo} and \citet{zhan2024injecagent} have investigated the vulnerability of such agents to prompt-injection attacks, which target executing dangerous actions. \citet{golechha2025among} have explored the ability of LLMs to deceive other LLMs.
+In addition, many benchmarks and datasets have been proposed to enable the evaluation and security training of LLMs against numerous types of malicious behavior~\citep{ji2023beavertails, chao2024jailbreakbench, mazeika2024harmbench}, with recent benchmarks focusing on LLM-agents~\citep{zou2025security,andriushchenkoagentharm}.
+There is also growing interest in exploring the safety of multi-agent LLM-systems.
+These work either explore the manipulability of agents in reasoning tasks~\citep{cemri2025multi, liu2025can} or adapt jailbreaks to multi-agent settings~\citep{mao2025agentsafe,khan2025textit,he2025red}.
+In contrast, our work proposes a benchmark for tool-using multi-agent systems, with a focus on the execution of malicious actions.

-LLMs in classical applications are often designed to match human preferences, including generating safe answers and refusing to answer questions that could cause harm.
-These safety features are achieved either through alignment training~\citep{ouyang2022training, rafailov2023direct}, or by directly equipping the models with additional safeguards~\citep{bai2022constitutional, zou2024improving, cao2023defending}.
-In addition, previous work has investigated the ability of LLMs to detect harmful content and dangerous instructions in the responses of themselves or other LLMs~\citep{phute2023llm, inan2023llama, pisano2023bergeron}.